SolarForce L2M and L2C P60 Host Review, and Solarforce Drop-In Review

 • Ability to try a bunch of different emitters, modes, optics, etc.

-• Build quality of these hosts is good
+• The build quality of these hosts is good

 • Carbon fiber!